kagux/project_releaser/README.md

   * `version`   Current production version of the project
   * `name`      Project name
-  * `update`    Updates master and staging branches from all reomtes
+  * `update`    Updates master and develop branches from all reomtes
-  * `release`   Merges staging into master and pushes master with new version
+  * `release`   Merges develop into master and pushes master with new version

 ### Release Command